Kanban Vs Scrum

-When you are in search of a lean as well as an agile approach, then you must consider both these options.
+Kanban Vs Scrum is like lean vs agile approach.
+When you want both you must consider both these options.
 One is very structured while the other is not.
 However, both can be used as the best techniques in the process of developing s/w.
 They achieve this by limiting the work in progress and using the push/pull schedule.
 They focus on process improvement by being transparent.
 Work is broken into pieces to optimize the release plan constantly.

-We are sure you guessed it by now, and they are nothing but the scrum and kanban.
-We would like to enlighten you by proving you with the details about both to help you choose the right one.
-Also, know the difference to pick one based on your needs.
+We are sure you guessed it by now, and they are nothing but the scrum and Kanban.
+We would like to enlighten you by proving you with the details about Scrum and Kanban to help you choose the right one.
+Also, know the difference between Scrum and Kanban to pick one based on your needs.
 They are equally efficient and you need to make a call for which you need to understand them in detail.

 |Scrum Board||Kanban Board|

 • Assign tasks from the “to do” column and move it to “in progress”.

 |• Work to be done is kept in “queue”|

 • The team pulls work and move that to “ in progress”

 Let’s begin with the basics before jumping into knowing their differences.
 It is an agile process and greatly supports delivering the business value in a very short span.
 The continuous inspection process in scrum will improve the value.
 The main focus is on the iteration of the software and team collaboration.
 Maximum 4 weeks is the target set by the scrum process to deliver software.
 The methodology works on the following principles